Analysis | Trump brought Fox News ‘facts’ to a confrontation with reality

 Why Aug.
 1?
 Well, almost certainly because it was a date near the peak in daily cases and daily deaths in the United States.
 It’s a bit like arguing that the country had recently done a good job reducing the number of major storms making landfall two weeks after Hurricane Sandy.

 It’s also useful to compare current data to Aug.
 1 because, on Aug.
-1, the average number of new cases in Europe was at about 8,000 and in the United Kingdom, about 600 — compared to the United States’s 64,000.
-As a function of population, the metric Ingraham uses, the United States’s case totals on that day were 11 times the European Union’s.
-On Oct.
-14, the E.U. was still seeing fewer per capita cases than the United States, a point that Ingraham failed to raise.
+1, the average number of new cases in Europe was at about 8,000 and in Britain, about 600 — compared to the United States’ 64,000.
+As a function of population, the metric Ingraham uses, the United States’ case totals on that day were 11 times the European Union’s.
+On Wednesday, the E.U. was still seeing fewer per-capita cases than the United States, a point that Ingraham failed to raise.

-A central point here is that the increases in the European Union (and, to a lesser extent, the United Kingdom) were so large precisely because those places had done a much better job controlling the virus.
-Europe implemented broad measures aimed at containing the virus, actions which Ingraham pooh-poohs — and largely contained the virus.
+A central point here is that the increases in the European Union (and, to a lesser extent, Britain) were so large precisely because those places had done a much better job controlling the virus.
+Europe implemented broad measures aimed at containing the virus, actions that Ingraham pooh-poohs — and largely contained the virus.
 Ingraham is doing the equivalent of bragging about how well a city that has had 50 murders a day had done fighting crime since a city that had been at a steady 5 murders a day recently spiked to 30.
 That’s a 600 percent increase!
 Terrible, compared to the recent 2 percent drop in Murderville from 50 to 49 murders each day.

 Ingraham used Aug.
 1 as well so that she could make this comparison.

-Again, this is because fewer people were contracting the virus in Europe and the United Kingdom and, therefore, fewer were dying.
-She also shifts here from per capita numbers to raw ones, exaggerating the effect.
+Again, this is because fewer people were contracting the virus in Europe and Britain and, therefore, fewer were dying.
+She also shifts here from per-capita numbers to raw ones, exaggerating the effect.

-If you’re curious, on Oct.
-14, the day of Ingraham’s show, the United States was averaging more deaths on a daily basis than the European Union and United Kingdom combined, on both a raw and per capita basis.
-Ingraham also touted that the number of people who’d died of the virus in the United States was a smaller percentage of total cases than in the E.U. or U.K. — which is entirely a function of the massive case numbers the U.S. saw over the summer, after medical experts had learned more about effectively treating covid-19.
+If you’re curious, on Wednesday, the day of Ingraham’s show, the United States was averaging more deaths on a daily basis than the European Union and Britain combined, on both a raw and per-capita basis.
+Ingraham also touted that the number of people who’d died of the virus in the United States was a smaller percentage of total cases than in the E.U. or Britain — which is entirely a function of the massive case numbers the United States saw over the summer, after medical experts had learned more about effectively treating covid-19.

 Ingraham reached her conclusion.

 “The obvious conclusion from the European experience is that lockdowns only delay the inevitable,” Ingraham claimed.
-“A few months ago, the airheads in the media were freaking out about the Sun Belt covered surge.
+“A few months ago, the airheads in the media were freaking out about the Sun Belt-covered surge.
 Remember that?
 Well, look at them now.”

-She showed case totals drops in Texas, Arizona and Florida, adding a dramatic “wow.”
+She showed case totals drops in Texas, Arizona and Florida, adding a dramatic, “Wow.”

 The second surge to which Ingraham is referring lasted from June 11 to Sept.
 8. Over that period, nearly 25,000 people died in those three states.